eriklarsen4/ggplot-scripts/Bioinformatics/Volcano-plot-tutorial.md

-Subset the dataframe to select differentially expressed genes with Adjusted P-values &lt; 0.05 for use in pathway analysis tools (see [GO Analysis.md](https://github.com/eriklarsen4/Proteomics/blob/main/GO%20Analysis/GO-Analysis.md) to find potential mechanistic pathways or other genes/interactions of interest.
+Subset the dataframe to select differentially expressed genes with Adjusted P-values &lt; 0.05 for use in pathway analysis tools (see [GO Analysis.md](https://github.com/eriklarsen4/Proteomics/blob/main/GO%20Analysis/GO-Analysis.md) to find potential mechanistic pathways or other genes/interactions of interest).

 ``` r
 HITS.01 = subset(aDRG9, aDRG9$AdjP <= 0.01)